Hillary-Robert/wireframing/README.md

 **Example:** A wireframe for a booking page can show where the calendar, price, and “Book Now” button will be placed.

 ### 2. Saves Time and Reduces Mistakes
 By planning the layout early, teams can spot problems before development starts.
-It’s easier and faster to fix changes in a wireframe than in real code.
+It’s easier and faster to fix changes in a wireframe than in real code

 ### 3. Helps Team Communication
 Wireframes give everyone (designers, developers, and clients) a clear picture of what is being built.
 Everyone can agree on the structure before moving forward.